Classification of second harmonic generation effect in magnetically ordered materials

-\href{http://webbdcrista1.ehu.es/magndata/}{MAGNDATA} \cite{RN3334} is a well-known magnetic material database, with more than 1795 magnetic structures being recorded (we called them magnetic structures because one magnetic material may have several magnetic structures).
-Apart from the incommensurate magnetic structures, there are 1655 magnetic structures with BCS-ID 0.1-0.835, 1.0.1-1.0.52, 1.1-1.663, 2.1-2.86, and 3.1-3.19.
-1432 magnetic structures left after removing duplicate data.
-Using the process of Fig. \ref{Fig3-Flow_chart}, the SHG of each magnetic structure can be classified, besides the LMO effect can also be determined by its symmetry according to Appendix \ref{sec:SHG-Table}.
-We find that 496 magnetic structures process the SHG effect, and 451 magnetic structures have the LMO effect, as shown in Fig. \ref{Fig4-MagnDat}(a).
-Among them, 100 magnetic structures have both LMO and SHG effects.
-The 496 magnetic structures with SHG can be further assigned into the above 7 categories, as shown in Fig. \ref{Fig4-MagnDat}(b).
-The clarifications of SHG and LMO effects of all magnetic structures in MAGNDATA is made into a dictionary, and presented in Section IV of Supplemental Material \cite{RNSM} and home-made website \href{http://qm_xiao.ahu.edu.cn/}{``Classification of SHG effect in magnetic materials"}, which are instructive for characterizing the magnetic structures via optical techniques.
+{Now we apply this classification method to real materials.} \href{http://webbdcrista1.ehu.es/magndata/}{MAGNDATA} \cite{RN3334} {in the Bilbao Crystallographic Server (BCS)} is a well-known material database that {encompasses over} 1795 magnetic structures. {It is worth noting that we refer them to magnetic structures}, since one material may possess several magnetic structures. {After excluding} the incommensurate magnetic structures (the magnetic lattice constants are not {integer multiples} of those of parent phases)\cite{RN3565}, there are 1655 magnetic structures {remaining} with BCS-ID {(identity number in MAGNDATA of BCS)} {ranging from} 0.1-0.835, 1.0.1-1.0.52, 1.1-1.663, 2.1-2.86 and 3.1-3.19.
+The corresponding materials are listed in Supplementary Table XI.
+After removing duplicate data, there are 1432 magnetic structures left.
+Using the process presented in Fig. \ref{Fig3-Flow_chart}, the SHG effect of each magnetic structure can be classified, as shown in Fig. \ref{Fig4-MagnDat}.
+We {find} that 496 magnetic structures process the SHG effect, and 451 magnetic structures exhibit the LMO effect. {Out of the 496 magnetic structures with SHG effect, 100 of them} also have LMO effect.
+The 496 magnetic structures with SHG effect can be further {categorized} into the above seven types, as illustrated in Fig. \ref{Fig4-MagnDat}b.
+The clarification of the SHG and LMO effects for all magnetic structures in MAGNDATA is {compiled} into a database which is presented in Supplementary Note 6.

-Guiding by this classification, we will introduce three examples to reveal the relationship between the magnetic structure and SHG classifications in the following.
-The first example is two ferromagnetic 2D materials (VSe$_2$ and Fe$_3$GeTe$_2$) to demonstrate the relationship between SHG and magnetic groups.
-The second example VBr$_2$ suggests that the pure even SHG can be merely induced by the magnetism.
-The last one is frustrated antiferromagnetic materials YMnO$_3$ to exhibit a relationship between the magnetic structures and SHG.
-The calculation methods of the above examples are presented in Appendix \ref{sec:method}.